Dakota-Vikdal/oo-python-theatre-actors/README.md

 ## Audition

-- `Audition#role` returns an instance of role associated with this audition.
+-DONE! `Audition#role` returns an instance of role associated with this audition.
-- `Audition#actor` returns an instance of actor associated with this audition.
+-DONE!`Audition#actor` returns an instance of actor associated with this audition.
-- `Audition#call_back()` will change the the hired attribute to `True`.
+-DONE! `Audition#call_back()` will change the the hired attribute to `True`.

 ## Actor

-- `Actor#auditions` returns a list of auditions this actor attended.
+-DONE! `Actor#auditions` returns a list of auditions this actor attended.
-- `Actor#roles` returns a list of roles the actor auditioned for.
+-DONE! `Actor#roles` returns a list of roles the actor auditioned for.
 - `Actor#characters` returns a list of strings with all the different character names this actor auditioned for.
 - `Actor#paychecks` returns a list of strings with all the